yhirose/cpp-peglib/README.md

   * `~` (Ignore operator)
   * `\x??` (Hex number char)

-This library is a [*Packrat*](http://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) parser which supports the linear-time parsing.
+This library also supports the linear-time parsing known as the [*Packrat*](http://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) parsing.

 How to use
 ----------